Core-Bioinformatics/Starlng/README.md

 This repository contains the `Starlng` R package, which identifies stable clusters of coexpressed genes and describes their position along the pseudotime trajectory.
 The package builds on top of the `Monocle3` [1] and `ClustAssess` [2] frameworks.

+A live example of the Starlng Shiny app can be found [here](https://mohorianulab.org/shiny/Starlng/starlng_app_pbmc3k/).

 ## Installation
 <!-- Starlng can be install from CRAN -->